Ingress Sidecar TLS Termination

 Verify external to internal mesh connectivity on port 8443

-To verify mTLS traffic from an external client, first copy the CA certificate and client certificate/key to the sleep client running in the default namespace.
+To verify mTLS traffic from an external client, first copy the CA certificate and client certificate/key to the curl client running in the default namespace.

 $ kubectl cp client.test.svc.cluster.local.key default/"${EXTERNAL_CLIENT}":/tmp/